jake-knerr/chess/README.md

 However, it still must be applied to HTML content.

 > Why apply a non-existent CSS rule?
-Even if the defining rule does not exist in CSS, it still functions as a selector when targeting fragments or other component rules.
+Even if the defining rule does not exist in CSS, it still functions as a target for selectors used by other component rules.

 ```css
 /* component "btn" - no defining rule */